frankraDIUM/House-Sales-Price-Prediction/README.md

 Summary

 RealAgents is a real estate company operating in a metropolitan area and selling multiple types of residential properties.
 Some properties take longer to sell and often require price reductions, reducing competitiveness and increasing holding costs.
 The objective of this project was to predict house sale prices based on property characteristics, enabling RealAgents to optimize listing prices and reduce time on the market.

-Using a Baseline vs. Comparison modeling approach, we developed and evaluated two predictive models:
+Using a Baseline vs. Comparison modeling approach, I developed and evaluated two predictive models:

 Baseline Model: Linear Regression
 Comparison Model: Random Forest Regressor (with hyperparameter tuning)